dwarvesf/playbook/engineering/setup/dotfiles.md

 ## Applications

-In our workplace, we often use [VSCode](https://code.visualstudio.com/) to help bootstrap our development environment.
+In our workplace, we often use [VSCode](https://code.visualstudio.com/) with other [editors][editor.md] to help bootstrap our development environment.
 It's a convenient text-editor with a ton of extensions, enough to replace modern IDE workloads.
 This is possible with the advent of [language servers](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide) to help create rich IDE-like experiences for developers.

 VSCode has a feature called [Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync) that uses your Microsoft or GitHub account to sync your `settings.json`, `keybindings.json`, `extensions.json`, etc. to keep your settings and configuration in sync.